-The vast majority of kids are over age 6 and in elementary school.
-Sadly kids between ages 9-12 are the forgotten age group in foster care.
-Folks tend to think they can "help" little ones more and most everyone talks about how awful teens are.
+The vast majority of kids are over age 5 and in elementary school.
+Many are sibling groups.
+Sadly kids between ages 9-12 seem to be the forgotten age group in foster care.
+Folks tend to think they can "help" little ones more and almost everyone believes teens will be the most difficult.
 Both of those statements are untrue!
 We have hundreds of foster parents that will debunk both of those myths.

-We won't talk you into doing something you are comfortable with.
+We will never talk you into doing something you aren't comfortable with.
 Nor will we place children in your home that you are not trained and licensed to care for.
 Remember, there are 3 different levels of Wisconsin foster care: 2, 3, and 4.
-The higher the number a child is given, the higher the level of trauma and needs.
+The higher the number a child is given, the higher the level of trauma and emotional and behavioral needs.
 The higher the number the license is given, the more experience and training a foster home has to care for those children respectively.

 We will help you explore which age group might be the best fit for your family.
 Perhaps you have little kids of your own, maybe you are an empty nester, or have never been a parent.
 No worries, we will gently walk you through the options and what that might look like for you and your family.